SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 Written by Staff Writer

-The Occupational Safety and Health Administration, commonly referred to as OSHA, is in charge of assuring safe and healthy working conditions through established standards, education, training, and assistance.
-Each year, OSHA releases reports about the most cited violations, the most serious violations, and willful violations committed with disregard or indifference to OSHA requirements.
+The Occupational Safety and Health Administration, commonly referred to as OSHA, is in charge of assuring safe and healthy working conditions through established standards, education, training and assistance.
+Each year, OSHA releases reports about the most cited violations, the most serious violations and willful violations committed with disregard or indifference to OSHA requirements.

-#1 - Fall Protection
+#1 - Fall Protection: Construction

 Safety & Prevention Tips